Clicky

 Both Sea-Doo and Yamaha have jet skis that compete in this field; Sea-Doo has the Trixx and Yamaha has the JetBlaster.

 While both the Trixx and the JetBlaster are very similar, they differ on many things too.
-This comparison guide will go through each one to find the one that best fits your needs.
+In this comparison guide, we will go through each one to find the one that best fits your needs.
+So if you’re throwing around the idea of a getting a Trixx or JetBlaster then we have the guide for you.

 ModelSpark Trixx 2 upSpark Trixx 3 upJetBlaster